awslabs/dotnet-nativeaot-labs/README.md

 ## Converting to Native

-For a simple function like this, converting to native only takes 2 simple steps.
+### .NET 6 - Converting to Native

-1. Edit the csproj and remove the line with PublishReadyToRun.
-Also remove the PublishReadyToRun comment.
-This isn't needed, and is an alterative compilation mode to NativeAOT.
+1. Edit the csproj and remove the line with `PublishReadyToRun`.
+Optionally, also remove the PublishReadyToRun comment.
+[ReadyToRun](https://docs.microsoft.com/en-us/dotnet/core/deploying/ready-to-run) is an alterative compilation mode to NativeAOT which mixes JIT and native code.
 1. Reference the NuGet package [Microsoft.DotNet.ILCompiler](https://www.nuget.org/packages/Microsoft.DotNet.ILCompiler/).
 In your csproj add the below PackageReference along with the other already existing PackageReferences or run this command from the same directory as your csproj `dotnet add package Microsoft.DotNet.ILCompiler --prerelease`

 ```XML
     <PackageReference Include="Microsoft.DotNet.ILCompiler" Version="7.0.0-*" />
 ```

+### .NET 7 - Converting to Native

+1. Edit the csproj and change the line with `PublishReadyToRun` to `PublishAot`.
+Optionally, also remove the PublishReadyToRun comment.
+[ReadyToRun](https://docs.microsoft.com/en-us/dotnet/core/deploying/ready-to-run) is an alterative compilation mode to NativeAOT which mixes JIT and native code.
+1. Add a second project property under `PublishAot` called `StripSymbols` [as shown by Microsoft](https://docs.microsoft.com/en-us/dotnet/core/deploying/native-aot#native-debug-information).
+This will remove debugging symbols from the final binary and put them into their own file, making the bootstrap binary much smaller.

 ## Compiling as Native